 The 2005 Elan Vineyards Cabernet Sauvignon is smooth and seamless from start to finish and is an elegant wine that shows extremely well even without food.
 In fact, this is one of the nicer without food Napa Cabernet Sauvignons we’ve tried.
 The perfume filling bouquet holds just a hint of vanilla followed by a palate containing concentrated flavors including notes of raspberry and blackberry.
 The finish is lively and features broad sweet tannins.
 Elan’s wines tend to age very well and once a year they showcase their older vintages for wine club members only.

 Every so often a vintage is perfect for letting some of the Cabernet Sauvignon grapes hang on the vine until later in November – and during these select years (only 6 years to date), Elan makes a Cabernet Sauvignon late harvest wine.
-We are aware of only 1 other vintner in the Napa Valley who used to make this type of wine every year and another producer who has only made it within the past few years.
+We are aware of only 1 other vintner in Napa Valley who used to make this type of wine every year (Van der Heyden) and another producer who has only made it within the past few years.
 Needless to say, it is a very rare wine in Napa.

 The 2006 Elan Vineyards Late Harvest Cabernet Sauvignon is inky dark with a pleasing very aromatic nose.
 This wine is sweet but not cloyingly so; it shows very ripe dark fruit (blackberry, blueberry), but is not prune like in nature.
 It is a sweet wine that finds a good balance between sweetness and alcohol.
 The finish shows good structure and is slightly smoky.
 This wine is only available to club members.